FCC standards in the era of digital, pulsing radiation environment.

 The FCC Standard for Maximum Allowable Radiation Exposure applies mainly to analog, modulated signals whose strength can be interpolated and averaged to be presented in units of power density (Watts/m²).

 Those standards do not apply to pulsing, digital radiation generated by Smart Meters unless the Meter's duty cycle is close to 100%.
 Please see "Our Exposure" page for an expanded explanation of the "Duty Cycle" concept.

-5. The standards are very dated.
-FCC still employs the 1991 standards, which has been modified only slightly since its implementation, and do not include any studies conducted after 1986.
+The FCC standards are very dated.
+The agency still employs the 1991 standards, which have been modified only slightly since their implementation, and do not include any studies conducted after 1986.
 One can ask why, despite of all the talk about RF radiation,

 is the FCC still using standards created 20 years ago, established before the dawn of digital communication?

 Because of the FCC inaction or, as some suspect, delaying tactics it is up to individuals to ensure that our exposure to RF radiation is as short as possible and radiation is as low as possible.

 Installing the Smart Meter Shielding could be a simple, yet effective, step in the right direction.

 Here are major omissions in current FCC standards.

 1. The short bursts of RF radiation, typical for digital transmission, are not considered to be harmful per FCC standards.